conda-forge/gdma-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `gdma, pygdma` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `gdma` can be installed with `conda`:

 ```
-conda install gdma pygdma
+conda install gdma
 ```

 or with `mamba`:

 ```
-mamba install gdma pygdma
+mamba install gdma
 ```

 It is possible to list all of the versions of `gdma` available on your platform with `conda`: